 Primary hypertension (essential hypertension) is extremely rare in cats and most hypertensive cats have secondary hypertension, which is a result of an underlying disease.
 Common causes of high blood pressure in cats are hyperthyroidism, Cushing’s disease, and kidney disease.

-High blood pressure is an often under-diagnosed disease, it affects 1 in 8 cats over the age of nine.
+High blood pressure is an under-diagnosed disease, it affects 1 in 8 cats over the age of nine.

 What are the effects of high blood pressure?